 Steve Smith - Drums

 The screen is covered in several floating drums, all which start off red.
-As you bounce Steve off each one, they turn blue, and then disappear on the second bounce.
-In order to complete the first part, you must turn all the drums blue.
-You can also avoid the last drum and make all the other drums disappear for extra points, prior to turning the last drum blue.
+As players bounce Steve off each one, they turn blue, and then disappear on the second bounce.
+In order to complete the first part, players must turn all the drums blue.
+Players can also avoid the last drum and make all the other drums disappear for extra points, prior to turning the last drum blue.

-Once you have turned the last drum blue, you rocket up to your drum set, and part two begins.
+Once players have turned the last drum blue, they rocket up to the drum set, and part two begins.

-Steve sits behind his drums, and pressing your button causes him to shoot mystical space bullets downwards, which is good, as you have a number of what appear to be magic infinity symbols crisscrossing their way across the screen up towards you in order to kill you.
-You must get to the glowing line at the bottom in order to complete the level.
+Steve sits behind his drums; pressing the button causes him to shoot downwards in order to destroy incoming projectiles.
+Players must get to the glowing line at the bottom in order to complete the level.

 Neal Schon - Guitar

-Neal has a jetpack, and in a lunar lander type fashion, he can thrust upwards or to either side.
-You must guide him through the space cavern without touching the walls/floor/ceiling and retrieve his guitar.
+Neal has a jetpack, and in a Lunar Lander-type fashion, he can thrust upwards or to either side.
+Players must guide him through the space cavern without touching the walls/floor/ceiling and retrieve his guitar.

-Now that he has his guitar back, he can shoot energy bullets, presumably using the power of ROCK.
-You must return him to the flashing line at the top of the stage (still avoiding walls, and also now mini scarabs) in order to complete the level.
-You can shoot the mini scarabs for extra points, or just haul ass back up top.
+Now that he has his guitar back, he can shoot energy bullets.
+Players must return him to the flashing line at the top of the stage (still avoiding walls, and also now mini scarabs) in order to complete the level.
+Players can shoot the mini scarabs for extra points, or just go back up to the top.

 Steve Perry - Microphone

 Steve starts at the top of the level, while his mic is at the bottom.
-In between?
-A whole pile of saloon doors that swing open and closed.
-You must time your movements to get through them without touching, and retrieve your mic at the bottom.
+In between are dozens of obstacles that resemble rotating clock hands.
+Players must time their movements to navigate to the bottom on the screen in order to retrieve their microphone.

-You once again must return to the top of the stage, only now all the saloon doors are closed and side-scrolling across the level.
-Luckily, you can use your mic to blast through them.
-Again, presuming there must be the power of ROCK!
-Once you return to the top, the level is complete.
+Players once again must return to the top of the stage, only now all the 'clock hands' are closed and scrolling across the level.
+Players can use their microphone to blast through them.
+Once players return to the top, the level is complete.

 Ross Valory - Bass Guitar

-I know we're talking about Journey in space, but this level takes the cake as the weirdest.
-Ross starts at the bottom of the level, and there are a number of weird phallic trampoline platforms scattered around.
-You must bounce from platform to platform to reach your bass, which scrolls from side to side at the top of the level.
-The longer you remain on the platform, the higher it launches you.
+Ross starts at the bottom of the level, and there are a number of kaleidoscopic launchpads scattered around.
+Players must bounce from platform to platform to reach the bass guitar, which scrolls from side to side at the top of the level.
+The longer players remain on the platform, the higher Ross gets launched.

-Having retrieved his Bass, Ross must return to the bottom of the level, however, all of your friendly phallic launchpads have now become pillboxes, intent on destroying you.
-You can use your rock bullets to destroy them, or just haul ass back to the bottom to complete the level.
+Having retrieved his bass guitar, Ross must return to the bottom of the level, however, all of the launchpads have now become turrets that aim at the player.